kestra-io/docs/content/docs/05.developer-guide/13.cicd/index.md

 ## Why a CI/CD pipeline?

 A CI/CD process helps ensure fast and reliable deployments.
-Your changes get deployed automatically, as soon as they get peer-reviewed and merged to a Git branch.
+Your changes get deployed automatically, as soon as they get peer-reviewed and merged to a VCS (Version Control System) like Git.

 ## CI/CD for data workflows